ArnaudDarre/portfolio/_projects/applied-blockchain.md

 ---
 layout: projects
-featured: '1'
+featured: "1"
-color: '#007bff'
+color: "#007bff"

-# info
 title: Applied Blockchain
 subtitle: Redesign of a website
 body: This project was part of the creation of the complete re-branding of Applied Blockchain, a blockchain consultancy and development startup.
 I was brought onboard, alongside another designer, to create from scratch what would become the company's brand identity.
-One of the biggest part of that job was to rebrand the website.
+And the biggest part of that project was to rebrand the website.
 category: Digital

-# meta
 client: Applied Blockchain
 website_url: https://appliedblockchain.com/
 website_title: appliedblockchain.com